TJ-lab-ustc/hDNApipe/README.md

 ```

 #### dnapipe ref
 This is utilized for setting the reference genome.
 Two modes are provided.
 One is downloading the recommended reference online and indexing it; another one is choosing from an existing fasta file and indexing it if no related files are found in its directory.
+In fact, the recommended reference is also included in the docker image.

 To download the recommended hg38 reference online:
 ```